colinjturney/wiz-api-projects-rbac/README.md

 The aim of this script is to automate the creation of a project structure within Wiz based upon a Management Group/Organizational Unit structure held within Wiz's security graph- i.e. from a Cloud environment that is already connected to Wiz.

-It also aims to build an RBAC structure
+It also aims to build an RBAC structure based upon the user accounts that have role bindings mapped to each subscription.

 ## Limitations to current functionality